Trail InformationRoundtrip Distance: 1.0 mile (1.6 km)

 Your body needs food for energy and salts and electrolytes to replace what it's losing from perspiration.
 The dry climate at Big Bend means that sweat often evaporates almost instantly; your body is likely losing lots of moisture and salts without you even realizing it.
 Eat plenty of salty snacks to keep your body's salt-to-water ratio in balance.

 Carry sunscreen and use it liberally.
 Hats are also strongly recommended.
-It may seem strange to wear long-sleeved shirts and pant in hot weather, but many hikers choose lightweight, breathable clothing which covers their arms and legs to protect themselves from the sun.
+It may seem strange to wear long-sleeved shirts and pants in hot weather, but many hikers choose lightweight, breathable clothing which covers their arms and legs to protect themselves from the sun.

 Don't leave people behind